abhijeetmittal/Convolutional-Neural-Network/README.md

 # Set a_C to be the hidden layer activation from the layer we have selected
 a_C = sess.run(out)
 ​
-# Set a_G to be the hidden layer activation from same layer.
-Here, a_G references model['conv4_2']
-# and isn't evaluated yet.
-Later in the code, we'll assign the image G as the model input, so that
-# when we run the session, this will be the activations drawn from the appropriate layer, with G as input.
 a_G = out
 ​
 # Compute the content cost